John Tosi

-John Joseph Tosi Sr. (December 3, 1913 – November 24, 2002) was an American professional football offensive lineman who played two seasons in the National Football League (NFL) and several for different minor leagues.
+John Joseph Tosi Sr. (December 3, 1913 – November 24, 2002) was an American professional football player who was an offensive lineman for two seasons in the National Football League (NFL) and several for different minor leagues.

 Born in Wilmington, Delaware, Tosi attended Salesianum School, playing football there on Saturdays and for the minor league Eleventh Ward Whitejackets on Sundays.
 He accepted a scholarship offer from Fordham following his high school career.
 Tosi played one season at Fordham, before being brought by a coach to Niagara University.
 After three seasons there, he was selected in the 15th round of the 1939 NFL draft by the Pittsburgh Pirates.
 He played two games as a Pirate before being traded to the Brooklyn Dodgers.
 He started one game in Brooklyn before being released; he spent the following four seasons in minor leagues, retiring in 1943.
 He unretired in 1944 and joined the Philadelphia Eagles, appearing in one game.
 He retired again in 1945, made a return in 1946, and then retired a final time.